 USS Abraham Lincoln (CVN 72) is the fifth vessel of the Nimitz-Class nuclear-powered aircraft carriers.
-The vessel is homeported in Norfolk, Virginia.
-USS Abraham Lincoln has carried out several humanitarian missions in the Persian Gulf and Pacific regions, apart from combat operations.
+The vessel is homeported in Norfolk, Virginia, US.
+USS Abraham Lincoln carried out several humanitarian missions in the Persian Gulf and Pacific regions, as well as combat operations.

-The vessel is currently undergoing a refueling and complex overhaul (RCOH).
-The overhaul is carried out once in the 50-year lifespan of an aircraft carrier.
+The vessel underwent a refuelling and complex overhaul (RCOH), which is carried out once in the 50-year lifespan of an aircraft carrier.
 It forms 35% of all maintenance and modernisation carried out for an aircraft carrier during its lifespan.
-The overhaul is expected to be completed in November 2016.
+The overhaul was completed in May 2017.

 The USS Abraham Lincoln’s keel was laid in November 1984.
 She was launched in 1988 and delivered to the navy in 1989.
 The vessel was built by Northrop Grumman Shipbuilding.

-Huntington Ingalls Industries (HII) has been awarded a $2.6bn contract for the RCOH of USS Abraham Lincoln.
-Northrop Grumman Corporation had carried out the planning work for the overhaul as part of an $80.1m contract awarded in March 2010.
+Huntington Ingalls Industries (HII) was awarded a $2.6bn contract for the RCOH of USS Abraham Lincoln.
+Northrop Grumman Corporation carried out the planning work for the overhaul as part of an $80.1m contract awarded in March 2010.

 USS Abraham Lincoln arrived at HII’s Newport News shipyard in March 2013 to undergo the overhaul.
 The vessel was originally scheduled to arrive at the shipyard in February 2013 but was delayed due to uncertainties related to the funding of the overhaul under the defence budget.

-The overhaul is now being funded as part of a planning contract.
-The RCOH will refuel the ship’s reactors.
-It will also include the modernisation and major upgrade of the ship’s 2,300 compartments, 600 tanks, flight deck, catapults, combat systems, the island and various other systems.
+The overhaul was funded as part of a planning contract.
+The RCOH refuels the ship’s reactors.
+It also includes the modernisation and major upgrade of the ship’s 2,300 compartments, 600 tanks, flight deck, catapults, combat systems, the island, and various other systems.

-A modern communication system will be installed and all mechanical electrical systems will be replaced during the overhaul.
+A modern communication system was installed and all mechanical electrical systems will be replaced during the overhaul.

 The vessel features an island on the starboard side and an angled flight deck on the port side.

 USS Abraham Lincoln can carry 90 aircraft models helicopters.
-The vessel can accommodate upto 5,680 people, including the ship’s crew of 3,200 and an aircrew of 2,480.
+The vessel can accommodate up to 5,680 people, including the ship’s crew of 3,200 and aircrew of 2,480.

-Weapons aboard the USS Abraham Lincoln include two Mk 57 Mod3 Sea Sparrow surface to air missile launchers, two RIM-116 Rolling Airframe Missile short range surface to air missile launchers and three Phalanx Close-In Weapon Systems (CIWS).
+Weapons on board the USS Abraham Lincoln include two Mk 57 Mod3 Sea Sparrow surface-to-air missile launchers, two RIM-116 Rolling Airframe Missile short-range surface-to-air missile launchers and three Phalanx Close-In Weapon Systems (CIWS).

-USS Abraham Lincoln is fitted with a SLQ-32A(V)4 countermeasures suite and SLQ-25A Nixie torpedo countermeasures systems.
+USS Abraham Lincoln is fitted with an SLQ-32A(V)4 countermeasures suite and SLQ-25A Nixie torpedo countermeasures systems.

-The Nimitz-Class vessel is propelled by two Westinghouse A4W class nuclear reactors powering four steam turbines.
+The Nimitz-Class vessel is propelled by two Westinghouse A4W class nuclear reactors, powering four steam turbines.
 The turbines propel four shafts to generate 260,000shp (194MW).
 The ship is fitted with two rudders.
-The maximum speed of USS Abraham Lincoln is 30kts.
+The maximum speed of USS Abraham Lincoln is 30k.